 Traveltalk has celebrated significant and sustained growth in recent years, proudly achieving and retaining its number one position as Australia’s highest circulating travel industry magazine.

-Debbie has worked in sales and marketing for the past 20 years on a variety of publications in Australia and New Zealand.
-Having emigrated from England in 1987, Debbie is now settled in Perth, where she enjoys a busy life as a mum and publisher of Traveltalk Magazine.
+Debbie worked for over 20 years in sales, marketing and management on a variety of newspapers and magazines in Australia and NZ before embracing Traveltalk.
+Debbie is now loving living in Perth, where she enjoys a busy life as a mum and the GM/Publisher of Traveltalk.